Quick Links

 SUCCESSFUL TRANSITIONS:

 Through a partnership with Ingrid Kirst Consulting and generous local funders, Cause Collective offers the Successful Transitions program.
 This highly-recommended program covers all aspects of succession planning including both emergency planning and long-range leadership development.
-A small cohort of organizations participates in interactive, virtual learning sessions.
+A small cohort of organizations participates in interactive learning sessions.
 They also each receive individual coaching to address their organization's situation.

 Alec Gorynski, Lincoln Community Foundation says, 'Successful Transitions helped me think about how we structure our team now so that our staffing model can continue to effectively run our organization well beyond any one member of the team.
 I learned so much, and highly recommend the program for anyone, especially if you have no succession planning in place.'